Azure/aaz/Commands/tsi/reference-data-set/_update.md

 # [Command] _tsi reference-data-set update_

-Update a reference data set in the specified environment.
+Update the reference data set with the specified name in the specified subscription, resource group, and environment.

 ## Versions